spinnaker/spinnaker.io/content/en/docs/v1.19/guides/operator/echo-cassandra-to-in-memory.md

 ---
-layout: single
 title: "Echo: Cassandra to In-Memory"
-sidebar:
-  nav: guides
-redirect_from: /docs/echo-cassandra-to-in-memory
+linkTitle: "Echo: Cassandra to In-Memory"
+weight: 2
+description:
 ---

 Echo's scheduler can be run completely in-memory.
 On startup or redeploy, echo will check cron schedules to see if it needs to retroactively execute any missed triggers.
 This migration only requires configuration changes.